Karen Gaillard

-Karen Gaillard (born 29 June 2001 in Fribourg) is a Swiss racing driver competing for Schumacher CLRT in Porsche Carrera Cup France.
+Karen Gaillard (born 29 June 2001 in Fribourg) is a Swiss racing driver set to compete for Ombra Racing in Porsche Carrera Cup Italy.

 Career

 Beginnings (2019–2023)

 After being a finalist in the AutoScout24 and CUPRA Young Driver Challenge 2019, Gaillard made her touring car racing debut in the 2019 ADAC TCR Germany Touring Car Championship, racing at the Nürburgring round as a guest driver.
 In her maiden TCR outing, Gaillard scored her first top-ten finish in race two by finishing ninth.
 At the end of the year, Gaillard won the AutoScout24 and CUPRA scouting programs, earning her a drive in the 2020 24H TCE Series.
 In the pandemic-affected season, Gaillard made her debut in the third round of the season at Monza Circuit, and scored a class podium in the following round at Hockenheim.

 Returning to the 24H Series for 2021, Gaillard switched to the GTX class alongside Lionel Amrouche, her first incursion into sportscar racing.
 In the three races contested by Gaillard, she scored her first podiums in GTX with a runner-up finish at Dubai and a third at Mugello.
 In 2022, Gaillard switched to the Mitjet Series, joining Racing Spirit of Léman for her first full-time season in motorsports.
-The Swiss driver scored a best result of sixth at Barcelona and finished 18th in the standings.
+She scored a best result of sixth at Barcelona and finished 18th in the standings.

 In 2023, Gaillard competed in the NP02 class of the European Endurance Prototype Cup, joining DIMAB Motorsport by ANS alongside Grégory de Sybourg.
 Despite not taking a win throughout the season, Gaillard scored three pole positions and four podiums to finish runner-up in her maiden season in the championship.